-Each week our resident agony aunt Rhona McAuliffe helps a reader with a problem.
-This week, a married woman asks if it is normal to sleep in seperate beds.
+In her Hit Me Up column, our resident agony aunt Rhona McAuliffe helps a reader with a problem.
+Below, a married woman asks if it is normal to sleep in separate beds.

 I’ve been living with my partner for nine years now and we have two young kids under six.
 After the first one was born we started sleeping in separate rooms as it just made more sense, especially when we were taking turns with night feeds.
 We were still not getting a full night sleep by the time our second child came along and the arrangement continued.
 Now, our second child has just gone three and we are still in separate rooms.
 We’re occasionally up at night with them now but things are much better and we’re starting to feel more human.